top of page

 While most fish oils are the same color all year round because of the heavy processing, this

-incredible oil actually has a different color throughout the year because the diet of the cod changes.
-This also causes the taste of the oil to change throughout the year as well.
-Rosita's cod and ratfish oils are truly the gold of the ocean.
+This incredible oil changes color throughout the year because the diet of the cod changes.
+This also causes the oil to change in taste throughout the year.
+Rosita Cod Liver Oil and Ratfish Oil are truly the gold of the ocean.

-While many people actually like the taste of whole-food cod liver oil, some people are not fans of the flavor.
+While many people like the taste of whole-food cod liver oil, some are not fans of the flavor.
 Here are some great ways to disguise the taste:

 • Give it flavor!
 Add a hint of licorice, ginger, or lemon